 - I have a voice regarding the direction of the company.
 (5.3)

-We use this assessment as a starting point to identify areas of strength; but it also uncovers chinks in the organization’s armour.
+We use this survey as a starting point to identify areas of strength because it also uncovers chinks in the organization’s armour.
 Where are they vulnerable?
 Quite often, it’s these “soft” areas, such as “my leader doesn’t care enough about me” that surface.

 If an employee believes they are treated like a 6, will they perform like a 9?
-Very often the central strategy for improvement is focused on the untapped potential of underperforming employees who aren’t feeling sufficiently nurtured by the organization.
-Leadership development, communication, as well as leader and employee coaching become central strategies to leverage that unused potential.
-Attention to improving organizational EI can improve results.
+Very often, leaders focus on underperforming employees.
+They already may feel unmotivated and not sufficiently nurtured by the organization.
+Leadership development, communication, as well as leader and employee coaching should be central strategies because attention to improving organizational emotional intelligence can improve results.